Aditya733101/NewsHub/README.md

 ##

-# NewsWallah - A News App
+# NewsHub - A News App

 NewsWallah is a React-based news application that allows users to explore top headlines from various categories.
 The app fetches data from the [NewsAPI](https://newsapi.org/) and presents it in a user-friendly format.